maya-nach/maya-nach.github.io/_pages/about.md

 ---

-Maya is building a broad foundation in engineering and medicine through coursework, research, and hands-on design.
-She is seeking jobs at the intersection of engineering and medical innovation.
+Maya is building a broad foundation in biomedical engineering through coursework, research, and hands-on design.
+She is interested in developing technologies that improve human health and is seeking engineering roles in medical device design and development.

 ## Education